 What about Olive Oil?

-The benefits of olive oil are well known, as it is one of the most used foods in the Mediterranean diet, considered by experts to be one of the healthiest in the world.
-Olive oil is a source of antioxidants and vitamins A, D, E, and K, which help reduce LDL cholesterol and triglycerides, also reducing abdominal fat and strengthening the immune system.
+The benefits are well known, as it is one of the most used foods in the Mediterranean diet, considered by experts to be one of the healthiest in the world.
+Also it is a source of antioxidants and vitamins A, D, E, and K, which help reduce LDL cholesterol and triglycerides, also reducing abdominal fat and strengthening the immune system.

 Which one is best?